arbor-sim/nsuite/docs/validation.rst

 layout.

-Data and scripts required to run a particular validation model *MODEL* will all be found under in the ``validation/MODEL`` directory.
+Data and scripts required to run a particular validation model *MODEL* will all be found under the ``validation/MODEL`` directory.
 At minimum, there must be an executable run script called ``run`` (see below) and a default parameter set ``default.param``.
 Any additional parameter sets must have a ``.param`` suffix.